Modes ~ For the Backup Guitarist

 What the heck are modes?

-They are a system of classifying music scales and are used in traditional Celtic music.
+They are a system of classifying music scales that are used in traditional Celtic music.

 Below I will use chord names using letters but also their position on the scale with roman numerals, where Capital letters signify Major chords and lowercase signify minor chords.